 3. Is coconut oil safe for babies to ingest?

-Yes, it is safe for babies to ingest coconut oil.
-It has beneficial digestive properties to promote healthy digestion and relieve constipation in babies.
+Yes, it is considered safe for babies to ingest coconut oil.
+It has beneficial digestive properties to promote healthy digestion and provide relief for constipation in babies.
 It can also boost their immune system due to the antioxidants.

 4. Is coconut oil safe for baby’s skin?

 Coconut oil is safe for a baby’s skin.
-It provides beneficial properties when used as a moisturizer for your baby.
-It helps relieve and cure common baby rashes.
+It provides beneficial properties when used as a moisturizer for your baby, plus it is easily absorbed.
+It is an effective remedy for common baby rashes.
 Coconut oil has antimicrobial, anti-fungal, anti-inflammatory, and antioxidant properties.